gauravdgreat/findyouritems/README.md

 npm install
 Set Up the Database:

-Create a MySQL database named findyouritem and set up the necessary tables.
-You can use the SQL schema provided in the database folder.
+Create a MySQL database named findyouritem and set up the necessary tables using the SQL schema provided.

 Configure Environment Variables:

 Create a .env file in the root directory and add the following environment variables:

-makefile
+dotenv
 Copy code
 DB_HOST=localhost
 DB_USER=root